elite159844/tommieblogwebsite/src/pages/about.md

 ---
 I'm a 17 year old interested in computers and coding.
 My favorite hobbies are playing video games and playing basketball.
 The Platforms i play on are PC and Playstation.
 Working out at the gym is also one of my favorite things to do to stay healthy.

-The point of this site is for me to write blogs on topics. feel free to read my blogs.
+The point of this site is for me to write blogs on topics.
+Feel free to read my blogs.

 Check out my file hosting website ↓